 As soon as your child has been allocated a place at Woodham Academy, we do everything possible to ensure that they are known and cared for as an individual and that their transfer to the school is smooth and free from problems.
 Shortly after receiving notification of a place at Woodham Academy, children and their parents are invited to a Friendship Day on a Saturday morning to get to know the school.

-We have close relationships with our partner primary schools and before your child comes to us, his/her Year 6 teacher will provide us with information about his/her progress and individual needs.
+We have close relationships with our partner primary schools and before children come to us, their Year 6 teachers will provide us with information about their progress and individual needs.
 If your child has special needs, our Special Needs Coordinator will visit the primary school and talk to your child’s teacher.

 Woodham Academy’s Head of Learning for year 7 will decide which mixed ability tutor group your child will belong to.
 We aim to place every child in a group where they will already know some children from the same primary school but where they will also have the opportunity to make new friends.
-As part of our dedicated Woodham Learning programme, your child will be taught by his/her tutor in this group for at least one hour every day during the first term at Woodham Academy.
-Both students and parents like the continuity this provides.
 Our Head of Learning for year 7 and year 7 tutors are specially trained in primary transition.